Is The Willows a Science Fiction story?

 Once I read that The Willows by Algernon Blackwood scared cosmic horror writer, H. P. Lovecraft, I knew I had to try it out.

-However, if they are creatures from another dimension, a fourth dimensional monster peering into our dimension, one that only knows of our existence if it knows it is being observed, is something so terrifying that it could cause an existential crisis.
+However, if they are creatures from another dimension, a fourth dimensional monster peering into our own, one that only knows of our existence if it knows it is being observed, is something so terrifying that it could cause an existential crisis.
 If creatures like this exist, then we are like ants to them, annoying pests that they want to swat away.

 This is why I think that though this story was intended to by a mystical horror story, ended up being a science fiction story with themes that we later see in harder science fiction novels like Solaris and Blindsight.